 (NCBI-index: 1.594330)

 Because of the clouds, staying in the heathland of a beautiful nature reserve was still pleasant, but as soon as the clouds disappeared, the temperature rose quickly.
-The disadvantage is that insects are also more active and cannot photograph easily.
+The disadvantage is that insects are also more active and cannot be photographed easily.
 This also applies to the granite leaf roller (Phiaris schulziana), but with a lot of patience, I eventually succeeded.
 With its reddish-brown forewings with black speckles, thin white transverse bands, and small dots, this micromoth is almost unnoticeable.
-The flight period is in one generation from June to August, and the wingspan is 17-25mm.
-Host plant: Heather and Crowberry.
+The flight period spans one generation, from June to August, and the wingspan ranges from 17 to 25 mm.
+Host plant: Heather, Crowberry.
 Dutch name: Granietbladroller.
-Frisian name:
+Frisian name: –

 Flying period: